juliantroeps/wordpress-docker-compose/README.md

 #### Using existing content
 Before you run `docker-compose up` put your .sql file inside `./data` to use your data instead of creating empty tables.
 Make sure to update the wpd_wordpress environment variable `WORDPRESS_TABLE_PREFIX` in the `docker-compose.yml` file. (default is wpd\_)

+## Production
+You can use this configuation in production to.
+Expose the wordpress-sevice on port 80 and use the `wordpress:4.9.7-php7.0` image instead of the latest tag.

 ## Todo
 - Gulp image optimization (wp-content/uploads/)